 I used my Homemade Nutella to make this, but you can also use regular jarred Nutella.
 If you use homemade chocolate hazelnut spread, ensure it's in liquid form before adding it to the batter.
 Using your own homemade Nutella also significantly improves the macros in this recipe to be better for you.
 However, this recipe is not keto friendly even though it doesn't have flour.

 The amaretto is completely optional, but I love adding it into my bakes wherever I can!
 The sweet, nutty flavor compliments the hazelnut so well.
+For more recipes with amaretto, check out this Amaretto Cherry Almond Cake and Amaretto Sour.

 You'll need a hand or stand mixer to make meringue.
 Whipping the eggs by hand is exhausting and takes more time than you will want to spend, and an upper body workout no one asked for.
 Use a clean bowl.
 Any oil residue can mean the eggs won't whip.